Rum & Cachaça

 Overview

-To be clear, the differences between these styles isn’t terroir-driven like in the different regions in Cognac or the altitudes of an agave used in tequila and mezcal.
-It is purely from a production standpoint.
-Most countries don't even grow their own sugarcane, they purchase molasses from elsewhere - Guyana, Mexico, Panama and Brazil are the biggest suppliers.
-These also have nothing to do with aging, all rums can be aged.
+This has nothing to do with the characteristics of the land, or terroir, like the different regions in Cognac or the altitudes of an agave used in tequila and mezcal.
+Most countries don't even grow their own sugarcane, they purchase molasses from elsewhere -Guyana, Mexico, Panama and Brazil are the biggest suppliers.

-The Three Rum Traditions - In a nutshell:
+The Three Rum Traditions and their Rums - In a nutshell:

 -